mb26242/ORlab1/README.md

 Top 10 movies rated by IMDB

-License: Commercial Use - IMDB, see under License
+License: Data courtesy of IMDB, see under License

 Author: Marko Bunic

-Version: 0
+Version: 1.0

 Created for: Educational use, Faculty project